FaCuZ/laravel-theme/README.md

 ....
 ~~~

-Serve theme when you need.
+Serve theme when you need:
 ~~~php
 // At the controller.
 Theme::asset()->serve('backbone');